-We never "have" "reason", "memory", "salvation", or "sympathy" as a secure possession.
+We never "have" "reason," "memory," "salvation," or "sympathy" as a secure possession.
 Instead of reason we "have confusion"; instead of memory we "have" a blank, instead of sympathizing we "are" neutral; and instead of salvation we usually have fear.
-This confusion, fear, neutrality, and a blank within us, we are the children of nature, men left to themselves but, alas, not self-made.

 But since in our modern world everybody is allowed to speak and listen in all the four directions of reality, we can become masters of our destiny, conscious of our history, shot through with sympathy, and clear about nature.
 To speak means to sympathize, to clarify, to direct, and to know that you cannot have one of these qualities when you do not cultivate the other three as well.